Bali Ha'i: Influence on popular culture

 Mr. Bali Hai is the name of a mixed drink that originated at the Bali Hai restaurant on Shelter Island in San Diego, California.

 The song is used in an episode of 3rd Rock From the Sun in which Tommy has a dream about his choir teacher singing the song seductively to him while Sally, Dick, and Harry call to him from a boat a very long way out at sea.

 "Bali Ha'i" is the sixth episode of the second season of the American television drama series Better Call Saul, a spinoff prequel to Breaking Bad.
 In the episode, main character Jimmy McGill sings the song over the phone to Kim Wexler.

+The song is played in the background during a dinner scene at the beginning of the 1999 film American Beauty.

 Bali Hai is the brand name for a beer produced by Bali Hai Brewery in Indonesia.

 Italian Swiss Colony produced the "pop wine" Bali Hai in the 20th century.

-New Zealand comedian/writer Barry Crump referred to the Baha'i faith as "Bali Ha'i" while describing his conversion to the religion in his autobiography The Life and Times of a Good Keen Man (1992).
+New Zealand comedian/writer Barry Crump referred to the Baháʼí Faith as "Bali Ha'i" while describing his conversion to the religion in his autobiography The Life and Times of a Good Keen Man (1992).